 2. Fly screens

-If you don’t already have fly screens and mesh on all your doors, windows, and roof lights then they’re definitely worth installing and keeping them closed to prevent insects entering your living space, particularly in the evenings.
+Fly screens are one of the most effective ways to keep insects out while still letting fresh air in.
+If you don’t already have fly screens and mesh on all your doors, windows, and roof lights, then they’re definitely worth installing and keeping them closed in the evening when insects are most active.

 If you like to keep your caravan or motorhome door open then a chain fly screen over your door might help to keep flies and midges out.